draekko/woocommerce-mailchimp-casl/readme.txt

 WooCommerce MailChimp CASL provides MailChimp integration for WooCommerce with CASL compliance and theme integration.

-Automatically subscribe customers to a designated MailChimp list and, optionally, MailChimp interest groups upon order creation or order completion.
-This can be done quietly or based on the user's consent with several opt-in settings that support international opt-in laws.
+Automatically subscribe customers to a designated MailChimp list upon order creation or order completion.
+This can be done quietly or based on the user's consent with several opt-in settings that support canadian and international opt-in laws.

 ### Features ###